Mediacauseagency/Classy/README.md

 To get your API Token and CID, you will need to contact [Classy support](https://fundraise.tofightcancer.com/help-center).

 ## Changelog
+### 1.2
+* Added new Classy admin icon
+* Added Activity Stream to Classy Admin
+* Added more shortcodes
+* Updated to new API
 ### 1.0
 * Initial plugin which includes campaigns, fundraisers and donations.